adelinocpp/matrix/README.md

 THIS IS NOT MY CODE I JUST KEEP HERE AS CODEBASE, THE DEVELOPER IS LISTED BELLOW.

+In a near future this code will be changed for more especific aplications.

 ////////////////////////////////
 // Matrix TCL Lite v1.13